DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Accommodation-Payments.md

 -   To generate the collection letter and email, ensure the client address or email has the purpose ‘Collection letter note’.
 -   If required, the logo from another legal entity can be used when creating the collection letter.

-### Collection letters – Residential Care services

-Navigate to: Credit and collections Collection letter**

-1. Select **‘Create Residential care collection letters’**.
-2. Populate the collection letter date.
-3. Select the billing account name and legal entity for branding.
-4. Click on Filter to specify customer or other criteria if required.
-5. Click on Ok to create the residential care collection letters.
-6. Go to **‘Review and process collection letters’**.
-7. Filter on Collection letter type = Residential care.
-8. Validate the collection letter code.
-9. To print the selected letter, go to **PrintCollection letter note.**
-10. Validate the details on the letter and email.
-11. Go to ‘**Post collection letters’.**
-12. Populate the posting date and click on Filter to specify any additional criteria if required.
-13. Click OK to update the collection letter status to posted.
-14. Repeat the process, the next collection letter code will be generated as per setup in the relevant collection letter sequence.

-### Collection letters – Community care

-Navigate to: Credit and collections Collection letter**

-1. Select **‘Create community care collection letters’**.
-2. Populate the collection letter date.
-3. Select the billing account name and legal entity for branding.
-4. Click on Filter to specify customer or other criteria if required.
-5. Click on Ok to create the community care collection letters.
-6. Go to **‘Review and process collection letters’**.
-7. Filter on Collection letter type = community care.
-8. Validate the collection letter code.
-9. To print the selected letter, go to **PrintCollection letter note.**
-10. Validate the details on the letter and email.
-11. Go to ‘**Post collection letters’.**
-12. Populate the posting date and click on Filter to specify any additional criteria if required.
-13. Click OK to update the collection letter status to posted.
-14. Repeat the process, the next collection letter code will be generated as per setup in the relevant collection letter sequence.

 # Receipts